jdlien/lbx-utils/data/schema/lbx.yml-spec.md

 | `color`     | Text color                | Hex color (e.g., `#000000`) | `#000000`  |
 | `wrap`      | Text wrapping behavior    | `true`, `false`, Number     | `true`     |
 | `shrink`    | Reduce font size to fit   | `true`, `false`             | `false`    |

+**Note on Centered/Right Alignment:** When using `align: center` or `align: right`, you might observe a small horizontal positioning offset (typically around 1mm or 2.8pt) if you do not specify an explicit `width` for the text object in your YAML.
+This occurs because the default width used by the generator might differ slightly from the text's actual rendered width calculated by P-Touch Editor, affecting the centering calculation.
+For precise positioning with these alignments:

+- Use `align: left` if exact left-edge positioning is critical.
+- Provide an accurate `width` attribute for the text object in your YAML.
+- Apply a small manual compensation to the `x` coordinate (e.g., `x: -2.8pt` might correct centering at the origin).

 #### 4.2.3 Rich Text Formatting